turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Process(Vector start,goal, VoxelGrid voxelgrid) -- computes the path from start to goal on a voxel grid and stores the result
 - GetNextWaypoint() : Vector -- Get the next waypoint on the path from the starting location.
 This requires that Process() has been called beforehand.
 - SetDebugDrawWaypointsEnabled(bool value) -- Enable/disable waypoint debug rendering when using DrawPathQuery().
 If enabled, voxel waypoints will be drawn in blue, simplified voxel waypoints will be drawn in pink
+- SetFlying(bool value) -- Enable/disable fying behaviour.
+When flying is enabled, then the path will be on empty voxels (air), otherwise and by default the path will be on filled voxels (ground)
+- IsFlying() : bool